aurion-codes/SecurityAudit/README.md

 # SecurityAudit

 <h2>Conducted A Controls Assesment for Internal Audit of Toy Company</h2>

+<p>Welcome to the Cybersecurity Control Assessment Project!
+In this project, I conduct a comprehensive control assessment on a hypothetical company's information systems.
+The primary goal is to evaluate the effectiveness of the security controls in place and identify potential vulnerabilities and weaknesses.</p>

 <p>Assets managed by the IT Department include:</p>
 On-premises equipment for in-office business needs